 One area of improvement noted for the PM is his technique with the drill and holding the screw cap in his mouth.
 However, Hayden mentioned that this did not seem to impact the overall quality of the job.
 Overall, it sounds like Scott Morrison could have a decent side-gig – that’s if he has time after running the country!

 Are you looking for some help assembling chicken coops or furniture around the home?
-The jury is still out on the PM, but Hayden would be more than happy to help.
+The jury is still out on the PM, but Hayden would be more than happy to help with the work and offer more coop advice.
 Get Hayden to help with your assembly tasks today!